feynon/carlosbecker.com/content/post/2012-07-31-updating-arch-linux-from-a-core-install.md

 - [filesystem upgrade that needs manual intervention](http://www.archlinux.org/news/filesystem-upgrade-manual-intervention-required-1/)
 - [pacman-key](http://www.archlinux.org/news/having-pacman-verify-packages/)

-All these itens have man pages helping you to pass throug the most errors… but, the lib symlink made a lot of people angry **never use the force (-f) in pacman, NEVER**.
+All these itens have man pages helping you to pass throug the most errors... but, the lib symlink made a lot of people angry **never use the force (-f) in pacman, NEVER**.

 So, I tried to reinstall, but, this time, using the remote mirrors (getting all the new packages), and it was OK, until the bootloader install part.
-Seem like the installer lost the GRUB config file somewhere…
+Seem like the installer lost the GRUB config file somewhere...

 Then, I do my research, and found a [very helpful article by Allan McRae](http://allanmcrae.com/2012/07/updating-arch-linux-from-a-core-install/).
 I will just "rewrite" it here with some thought, but you can also read the original if you want.